owin/owin/spec/middleware-1.0.0-draft.1.md

 of optional and backward and forward compatible changes to this standard, and the major number will be revised for any breaking change to the protocol defined in this standard.

+## 6. Acknowledgements

+Thanks to Kristian Hellang (@khellang) for his valuable feedback.

 ----
 [FieldingLayering]: http://www.ics.uci.edu/~fielding/pubs/dissertation/net_arch_styles.htm#sec_3_4_2